 At Swinburne, the Indigenous Education Office works with the higher education faculties and TAFE schools to support Indigenous students via several support programs.
-These include advice and assistance at the time of course selection and enrolment, and tutoring through the ITAS tutorial scheme.
+These include advice and assistance at the time of course selection and enrolment, and study and academic skills support (tutoring) and ongoing mentoring, as required.
 As a result of these initiatives, Indigenous students feel more 'at ease' in their learning environment and better prepared to undertake and complete their studies.
 Thus, tutoring and mentoring programs are vital tools for the success of Indigenous students at Swinburne and in the wider community.
 The employment of Indigenous academics is also a key to providing a culturally-appropriate, supportive learning environment (Section 2.3).

-Throughout Australia, mean Indigenous student success rates are usually 15 - 20 percentage points below those of domestic students generally (Figure 1).
+Throughout Australia, mean Indigenous student success rates are usually 15 - 20 percentage points below those of other domestic students.
 This has not been so at Swinburne - in most years Indigenous success rates have been close to those of other domestic students, though with more year-on-year fluctuation due to low enrolment numbers.